 When’s the best time to visit Big Buddha?

 It’s especially beautiful at sunset.
 Otherwise, go early!
 It gets very hot – an uncomfortable state that detracts from anything cultural.
+If you’re visiting in the middle of a sunny day, bring a pair of ankle socks (ideally barre socks that have a grippy surface underneath) to protect your feet from very hot, slippery tiled stairs.

 Is there a bad time to visit?